 - 2 small or 1 large apple, grated with the skin

 - 6 hazelnuts or almonds, chopped

-The original müsli recipe is a mixture of raw foods developed around the turn of the 20th century by a Swiss physician named Maximilian Oskar Bircher-Benner .
-Dr. Bircher went against accepted medical practice of thoroughly cooked food being the healthiest to introduce a small bowl full of rolled oats and raw apple before most meals.
-In modern times, this is now acceptable, but back then he had doctors walking out of his talks to show their disapproval.
+The original recipe is a mixture of raw foods developed around the turn of the 20th century by a Swiss physician named Maximilian Oskar Bircher-Benner.
+Dr. Bircher went against the accepted medical practice of the time of thoroughly cooking food, thought to be healthier, and introduced a small bowl full of rolled oats and raw apple as an appetizer before most meals.
+In modern times, this is now acceptable, but back then doctors were walking out of his lectures to show their disapproval.

 Mix the oats and water and let them soften overnight in the refrigerator.

 I let them soften for a just few minutes.
 Oats do not need to be soaked for hours to make them digestible, although other grains do.

 Add the sweetened condensed milk and the lemon juice to the oats and stir.

 I don't always have sweetened condensed milk.
 Evaporated milk, cream or regular milk can be substituted but don't add the lemon juice directly to the oats and milk because it will curdle.
 Sprinkle it over the apple, instead.
 You can add 2 teaspoons of sugar to regular milk, or try honey, agave nectar or Stevia, if you would like to avoid sugar.

 Add the grated apple, stir, sprinkle with raw chopped almonds or hazelnuts and serve.